Investing Strategy Research

 In conclusion, alpha is an important concept that all investors should be aware of.
 By understanding what it is and how to use it, alpha can improve your investment decisions and portfolio performance!

 Thanks for reading!
-We hope this article gave you a better understanding of alpha and how to use it in your investment portfolio.
+We hope this article helped you better understand alpha and how to use it in your investment portfolio.

 FAQ